MaheshShukla1/aws-tags-policies-guide/README.md

-# aws-tags-policies-guide

-## Introduction to Tags in AWS Policies
+# Introduction to Tags in AWS Policies
 ### Table of Contents
 - [Detailed Explanations and Examples](#detailed-explanations-and-examples)
 - [Types of Tags](#types-of-tags)